 All depositories must collateralize public deposits in excess of federal depository insurance coverage.
 The Agency's depositories use the pooling method, a single financial institution collateral pool.
 Under the pooling method, a depository establishes a single escrow account on behalf of all governmental agencies.
 Collateral is maintained with an eligible escrow agent in the name of the State Treasurer of North Carolina based on an approved averaging method for demand deposits and the actual current balance for time deposits less the applicable federal depository insurance for each depositor.
 The financial institutions using the pooling method are responsible for assuring sufficient collateralization of these excess deposits.
 Because of the inability to measure the exact amount of collateral pledged for the Agency under the pooling method, the potential exists for under-collateralization.
 However, the State Treasurer enforces strict standards for each pooling method depository, which minimizes any risk of under-collateralization.
-At December 31, 2016 and 2015, the Agency had \$29,000 and \$52,000, respectively, covered by federal depository insurance.
+At December 31, 2017 and 2016, the Agency had \$59,000 and \$29,000 in operating funds, respectively, and \$19,000 and \$23,000 in restricted funds, respectively, covered by federal depository insurance.